List of awards and nominations received by Daniel Padilla: World Music Awards

 The World Music Awards honours the best-selling most popular recording artists from every continent.
 The World Music Awards are presented on sales merit and voted by the public on the Internet.
 There is no jury involved and the Awards truly reflect the most popular artists as they are determined by the actual fans who vote and buy the records.

+Seoul International Drama Awards

+The Seoul International Drama Awards (SDA) is an annual event held in Seoul, South Korea, that recognizes excellence in television drama productions worldwide.
+The awards ceremony, also known as simply SDA, features an international competition, international invitation, and awards for the best Korean dramas, international actors or actresses.

+This award is determined by online fan votes, with nominees typically from five Asian countries and regions.

+Daniel Padilla has been twice nominated for Outstanding Asian Star nomination at Seoul International Drama Awards.